 Consumer Medicine Information

-place of talking to your doctor or pharmacist.
+the place of talking to your doctor or pharmacist.

 All medicines have risks and benefits.
-Your doctor has weighed the risk of you using this medicine
+Your doctor has weighed the risks of you taking

-any concerns about using this medicine, ask your doctor or pharmacist.
+If you have any concerns about taking this medicine, ask your doctor or pharmacist.

-Bookmark or print this page, you may need to read it again.
+You may need to read it again.

-What COVERSYL PLUS is
+WHAT COVERSYL PLUS IS

 The name of your medicine is COVERSYL PLUS.
-The medicine contains the active ingredients perindopril arginine and indapamide
+The medicine contains the active ingredients

 medicines called angiotensin converting enzyme (ACE) inhibitors.
-Indapamide
+Indapamide belongs

 You have been prescribed COVERSYL PLUS for high blood pressure.